Matt-Moniri/newtube/README.md

 ## Introduction

-OTT – Over-the-top media is no longer the future of entertainment but is now the reality.​
+OTT – Over-the-top media is no longer the future of entertainment but is now the reality.-

 With over 50% of North Americans maintaining Netflix subscriptions, it is evident that the consumers love OTT content.
 It is the most popular form of entertainment today across all age groups. ​